 The information obtained through the recruitment process will not be used for any other purpose without your prior knowledge.

-The conditions of employment are determined by the Crown Employees (Conditions of Employment) Award 2009.
-Crown Employees Award 2009 Further information is also available in the Public Sector Employment and Management Act 2002.
+The conditions of employment are determined by the Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009.
+Further information is also available in the Government Sector Employment Act 2013.